 Vika loved her life.
-She attended church, she loved creating beautiful weavings and took long rambling walks all over her small island.
+She attended church, loved creating beautiful weavings and took long rambling walks all over her small island.
 Sadly, she then developed cataracts in both eyes.

-In a country like New Zealand, this would be fixed with a twenty minute operation.
-However there are no eye doctors on Vava'u.
-Vika was forced to give up her weaving, and walking and could no longer attend church.
+In a country like New Zealand, this would be fixed with a twenty-minute operation.
+However, there are no eye doctors on Vava'u.
+Vika was forced to give up her weaving and walking and could no longer attend church.

 She was forced to move to Tongatapu to live with her daughter, as she could no longer cook or look after the house by herself.
-Vika's daughter Tama'a had to give up her job, which she loved, in order to care for her mother.
+Vika's daughter Tama'a had to give up her job, which she loved, to care for her mother.
 This placed a lot of pressure on Tama'a's husband - as the only person in the house working.

 Every little thing had become complicated and there was nothing for Vika and her family to do but wait.